yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-Reversing.markdown

 [![Profanity size 5](/static/ubee/profanities_c5.png)](/static/ubee/profanities_c5.png)

+Thats all from the profanity analysis of the password function.
+We also wanted to test hypothesis whether this particular function generates more profanities (from UBEE database) than random function would.
+In that case it would be rude-password-function.
+But due to time constraints we leave this to our readers.

 ## Conclusion {#conclusion}
 We managed to reverse engineer both the default WiFi WPA2 password generator function and default SSID generator functions from router UBEE EVW3226.